-In this paper we extract a new set of visual descriptors that are derived from the spatiotemporal salient points of [12].
+In this paper we extract a new set of visual descriptors that are derived from the spatiotemporal salient points of [14].
 At each salient point location we define a spatiotemporal neighborhood with dimensions proportional to the detected space-time scale of the point.
 We use the locations of the salient points that are engulfed within this neighborhood in order to approximate a three dimensional piecewise polynomial, namely a B-spline.
 Our descriptors are subsequently derived from the geometrical properties of each polynomial as these are captured in their partial derivatives of different orders.
+These derivatives roughly correspond to the rate of change of the spline across space and time, thus encoding the shape of the moving part in the scene as well as its motion across time.
 At the next step, the whole set of descriptors is accumulated into a number of histograms, depending on the number of parameters that describe the spline and the maximum degree of its derivatives.
 Since our descriptors correspond to geometrical properties of the spline, they are translation invariant.
 Furthermore, the use of the automatically detected space-time scales of the salient points for the definition of the neighborhood ensures invariance in space and time.
 Similar to other approaches, where a codebook of visual words is created from appearance descriptors, we create a codebook of visual verbs by clustering our motion descriptors across the whole dataset.
 We use the resulting codebook in a 'bag of verbs' approach in order to recover the pose and instantaneous motion of subjects at a short set of successive frames and we use a Dynamic Time Warping scheme (DTW) in order to structure in time the recovered poses.
 We use the similarity measure between the examples, provided by the DTW, in order to define a kernel for a classifier based on Relevance Vector Machines (RVM).
-We present results in two different databases of human actions that verify the effectiveness of our method.
-Finally, we perform experiments in order to verify the generality of our descriptors, that is, their ability to encode and discriminate between unseen classes.
+We present our results in a well established databse of human actions that verify the effectiveness of our method.

 One of the main contributions of the method presented in this paper is the sparsity of the extracted descriptors, since they are extracted at spatiotemporal regions that are detected at sparse locations within the image sequence.
 This is contrary to the work of Blank et al [3], where a whole image sequence is represented as a space-time shape.
-Furthermore, the use of DTW adds structure to the recovered short-term motions of the subjects, as opposed to [3], [6], where features are matched based on the maximum similarity accross a whole video sequence.
-Our results are comparable [3], [6] or show improvement [11] with state of the art methodologies for the same sequences.
+Furthermore, the use of DTW adds structure to the recovered short-term motions of the subjects, as opposed to [3], [7], where features are matched based on the maximum similarity accross a whole video sequence.
+Our results are comparable [3], [7] or show improvement [13] with state of the art methodologies for the same sequences.

-The remainder of the paper is organized as follows: in section 2 we describe our feature extraction process, including our B-spline approximation and the creation of our codebook.
+The rest of the paper is organized as follows: in section 2 we describe our feature extraction process.
 In section 3 we present our recognition method, that includes the DTW and RVM steps.
 In section 4 we present our experimental results and finally, in section 5 our final conclusions are drawn.

-2 Representation
+2. Representation